mdavid626/sharpy/README.md

 # Sharpy
-Simple microcontroller with two relays to control a sharpening machine.
+Arduino Nano microcontroller with two relays to control a sharpening machine's operation.